aelyo-softworks/Wice/Wice.Samples.Gallery/README.md

 # Wice Samples Gallery
-This projects contains the Gallery sample that demonstrates some Wice features.
+This projects contains the .NET Framework Gallery sample that demonstrates some Wice features.